 As part of its annual review, the Board continues to consider Board succession.
-The Board's succession plan is focused on continually identifying suitable candidates for future appointment to the Board, having regard to the Board's current skills mix and desirable future skills, to ensure that Board remains proactive and renewal occurs in an orderly manner over time.
+The Board's succession plan is focused on continually identifying suitable candidates for future appointment to the Board, having regard to the Board's current skills mix and desirable future skills, so that the Board remains proactive and renewal occurs in an orderly manner over time.